-This module will introduce you to glazing systems, their differences and the job flow process overall.
+This course will introduce you to glazing systems, their differences and the job flow process overall.
 It will cover the basics of what a project manager does, how they fit into the project and the components of a glazing system.

-Course Highlight: Extensive glossary that runs throughout the course.
+Course Highlight: An extensive glossary that runs throughout the course.

 You, the student will gain a much clearer understanding of the submittal and approval process, what you’ll be responsible for, and the steps necessary to run the process from start to finish.

 This module gives you an introduction to the submittal and approval process.
 It discusses the common submittal flow, using a submittal log and what items are required to submit.
 It also discusses each item for a more in-depth overview of the required items.

 Course Highlight: Visualize a submittal workflow and submittal log.

 You, the student, will not only start to understand the importance of the material ordering process, but you’ll have the tools to maintain accuracy.

-This module covers how to quantify and order the stock lengths of a glazing project.
+This course covers how to quantify and order the stock lengths of a glazing project.
 It discusses optimization of materials, the different methods and utilizes a hybrid method for a real-world example.
-The module covers what items you need to have on hand to quantify materials, how to complete a take-off and sending in your list to the manufacturer.
+The course also covers what items you need to have on hand to quantify materials, how to complete a take-off, and how to send your list to the manufacturer.

 Course Highlight: Our most in-depth course.
 Gain FREE access to DICE, our length-cut optimization tool.